 The CISSP training curriculum covers subject matter in a variety of topics on information security.
 The CISSP examination is based on a Common Body of Knowledge (CBK) as defined by the (ISC)2.
 According to (ISC)², "the CISSP CBK is a collection of topics relevant to information security professionals around the world.
 The CISSP CBK establishes a common framework of information security terms and principles that allow information security professionals worldwide to discuss, debate and resolve matters pertaining to the profession with a common understanding."

-For over twenty years, information security has held confidentiality, integrity and availability (known as the CIA triad) to be the core principles of information security.
+For more than twenty years, information security has held confidentiality, integrity and availability (known as the CIA triad) to be the core principles of information security.
 The CISSP CBK attempts to balance these three across ten areas of interest, which are also called domains.
-The ten CBK domains are:
+The 10 CBK domains are:

-If you’re looking for comprehensive preparation for the Certified Information Systems Security Professional (CISSP®) or Systems Security Certified Practitioner (SSCP®) certification exam, then enroll in Villanova’s Advanced Information Assurance and Security course!
-This in-depth 12-week course analyzes advanced facets of IS security management and practices to help you combat cryptographic attacks and other computer crimes that threaten your organization’s computer security.
-The course includes 500 sample questions that will help you prepare for the certification exam.
+If you’re looking for comprehensive preparation for the Certified Information Systems Security Professional (CISSP®) or Systems Security Certified Practitioner (SSCP®) certification exam, enroll in Villanova’s Advanced Information Assurance and Security course.
+This in-depth 12-week course analyzes advanced facets of IS security management and practices to help you combat cryptographic attacks and other computer crimes that can threaten an organization’s computer security.
+The course includes 500 sample questions that can also help you prepare for the certification exam.

 What you’ll learn: